-Jesus Eloi, Eloi, lema sabachthani?

-Narrator which means,

-Jesus My God, my God, why have you forsaken me?

-Narrator When some of the bystanders heard it, they said,

-Bystndr 1 Listen, he is calling for Elijah.

-Narrator And someone ran, filled a sponge with sour wine, put it on a stick, and gave it to Jesus to drink, saying,

-Bystndr 2 Wait, let us see whether Elijah will come to take him down.

-Narrator Then Jesus gave a loud cry and breathed his last.
+- Jesus Eloi, Eloi, lema sabachthani? - Narrator which means, - Jesus My God, my God, why have you forsaken me? - Narrator When some of the bystanders heard it, they said, - Bystndr 1 Listen, he is calling for Elijah. - Narrator And someone ran, filled a sponge with sour wine, put it on a stick, and gave it to Jesus to drink, saying, - Bystndr 2 Wait, let us see whether Elijah will come to take him down. - Narrator Then Jesus gave a loud cry and breathed his last.

-A period of silence is kept, during which all are invited to kneel or bow.
-Those who are kneeling or bowing stand when the narrator continues.
+A period of silence is kept, during which all are invited to bow.
+You may cease bowing when the narrator continues.